-Abot 1% of patients will develop a complication after surgery.
+About 1% of patients will develop a complication after surgery.
 Some of the most common complications are outlined below:

 A. SURGICAL COMPLICATIONS

 Infection around a hip replacement is a difficult complication to address.
-A bug can get into the hip joint a) at the time of the operation or (b) carried in the patients' circulation (blood borne contamination) Mr. Lawrence takes certain precautions including the use of intra-venous antibiotics and the operation is conducted in a specially ventilated theatre.
+A bug can get into the hip joint a) at the time of the operation or (b) carried in the patients' circulation (bloodborne contamination) Mr Lawrence takes certain precautions including the use of intravenous antibiotics and the operation is conducted in a specially ventilated theatre.

 In the majority of cases, the hip joint will have to be removed for a minimum period of 6-8 weeks.
 During this time, the patient will require crutches or a frame to walk.
 Once the infection has been treated (90%) of cases, a new hip joint is inserted.
 There is never a guarantee of success with the second operation and recurrence of infection may occur in 5-10% of patients.
-The key to success is avoiding infection in the first place by being vigilant and by using good surgical technique.
+The key to success is avoiding infection in the first place by being vigilant and by using the good surgical technique.

 Following a hip replacement, it possible for the hip to dislocate (come out of joint).
 This usually occurs during the first 6 weeks following surgery and often relates to an awkward twist or excessive bending of the hip joint.
-The problem usually occurs just the once.
+The problem usually occurs just once.

 3. LIMB LENGTH DISCREPANCY

 It is possible that one leg is slightly longer than the other after the hip replacement.
-On occasion, the legs were not equal length to start with, or the pelvis was tilted because of curvature of the spine.
+On occasion, the legs were not equal in length to start with, or the pelvis was tilted because of the curvature of the spine.
 Differences that existed before the operation may sometimes feel worse after the operation.

 4. DAMAGE TO NERVES AND BLOOD VESSELS

 The femoral nerve, sciatic nerve and main blood supply to the leg lie close to the hip joint.
 Injury to these structures may occur but the incidence is very low.